Sleep disorders: how to get quality rest?

 -

-Write to free your mind : Writing down your worries in a notebook helps you manage them better and avoid dwelling on them once you're in bed.
+Writing to free the mind : Writing down your concerns in a notebook helps you manage them better and not dwell on them once you're in bed.

 -